On community structure validation in real networks: Introduction

+Two recent attempts to assess the quality of network partitions have focused on the possibility to improve clustering methods by exploiting metadata, i.e. additional information about the nodes \citep{newman2016, peel2017}. \citet{newman2016} proposed a novel clustering method that combines a network and its metadata, arguing that relevant metadata can improve the performance of clustering methods.
+On the other hand, \citet{peel2017} argued against the use of metadata as ground truth for the assessment of the quality of clusters in real-world network.
+Finally, \citet{carissimo2018} recently proposed a method for the evaluation of network partitions that does not take metadata as ground truth; instead, the method evaluates the stability of the partition recovered by a given algorithm against random perturbations of the original graph structure.

-In this paper, we propose a method for the validation of network partitions as community structures.
-We focus on the fact that a network partition validation method should not only take into account the nodes that form the groups in the partition, but it should primarily focus on the distribution of links between the groups.
-Indeed, when assessing the goodness of a partition over a network, intuitively we would like to rate better a partition showing a high density of links within communities and a low density of links between communities.
-Our method is based on a significance testing procedure on the number of links that are observed between and within the communities; the results from these tests are then combined into a community structure validation (CSV) index that allows an overall evaluation of whether a certain partition of nodes induces a community structure in the network.
+In this article we propose a new method for the validation of network partitions as community structures.
+We focus on the idea that the validation of network partitions should primarily focus on the distribution of links between nodes in the different clusters, rather than simply consider the distribution of nodes among clusters or try to identify observed attributes that correlate with the clusters.
+Indeed, when assessing the goodness of different partitions of a network, intuitively we would like to rate better partitions with more links connecting nodes within the same community, and less links connecting nodes in different communities.
+Our method is based on a significance testing procedure for the number of links that are observed between and within the communities; the results from these tests are then combined into a community structure validation (CSV) index that provides an overall assessment of whether a certain partition of nodes induces a community structure in the network.
+Figure \ref{fig:idea} summarizes the steps for the construction of the CSV index.

-Our work borrows the concept of network enrichment from the literature on cross-talk enrichment between gene sets and pathways in biological networks, implementing in particular a one-tailed adaptation of the Network Enrichment Analysis Test (NEAT) proposed by \cite{signorelli2016}.
-Although the comparison of genetic networks is an important driver of our work, we emphasize that the proposed methodology is more general and it can be applied to other types of networks as well.
+Our work borrows the concept of network enrichment from the literature on cross-talk enrichment between gene sets and pathways in biological networks, implementing in particular a one-tailed adaptation of the Network Enrichment Analysis Test (NEAT) proposed by \citet{signorelli2016}.
+Although the comparison of genetic networks has been an important driver of our work, we emphasize that the proposed methodology is more general and it can be applied to other types of networks as well.
 Our approach provides also a practical way of comparing networks, by assessing similarity and differences in their community structures.